-7. BART Trip Verification Technology
+BART Trip Verification Technology

 Description: The Trip Verification Software (TVS) was developed to be used by BART staff and authorized service providers to provide the transit-riding public with new features and benefits.
-Handheld Trip Verification Devices (TVDs) were designed to be used to scan Clipper cards to grant access to unique BART or partner incentives aimed at increasing transit ridership.
-The initial deployment of the technology was to be used to incentivize travelers to take public transit to the San Francisco International Airport (SF0); however, the pilot implementation was postponed due to COVID-19.
-BART, SFO and the other stakeholders involved are waiting for favorable market conditions to move forward with the pilot.
-When the pilot is deployed, travelers who use Clipper to ride public transit to SFO will be entitled to use a priority lane (queue jump) through Airport security for ticketed airline passengers at designated terminals, saving time at the airport.
+Handheld Trip Verification Devices (TVDs) were designed to be used to scan Clipper cards to grant access to unique BART and selected transportation partners with the goal of increasing transit ridership.
+The initial deployment of the technology was to be used to incentivize travelers to take public transit to the San Francisco International Airport (SF0).
+The engineering work for the Trip Verification Device / Software on the Android phone was complete as of November 2019, and planned for deployment Feb/March 2020, but the deployment date was cancelled, and the application was never given to SFO to use due to fiscal impact of COVID-19.

-This is a pilot program between BART, the San Francisco International Airport (SFO), San Francisco County Transportation Authority (SFCTA), and SAMTRANS.
-In compliance with the Surveillance Use Policy, limited data is made available to the agencies listed above on a mobile handheld device in order to confirm eligibility for qualifying incentives by scanning fare media.
-No other disclosures have been made.
+This was a pilot program between BART, the San Francisco International Airport (SFO), San Francisco County Transportation Authority (SFCTA), and SAMTRANS was never executed, and the project was cancelled due to COVID impact on BART funding.